cephdon/sample-android-SAMInBLEws/README.md

 Introduction
 -------------

-The blog post [Stream Data from Bluetooth Low Energy Devices to SAMI in Real Time](https://blog-staging.samsungsami.io/mobile/development/2015/04/07/stream-data-from-bluetooth-low-energy-devices-to-sami-in-realtime.html) at http://blog.samsungsami.io/ describes what the app does and how it is implemented.
+The blog post [SAMI and BLE Meet WebSockets ](https://blog.samsungsami.io/mobile/development/2015/04/09/sami-and-ble-meet-websockets.html) at http://blog.samsungsami.io/ describes what the app does and how it is implemented.

 Demo
 -------------